Morton Dimondstein: Los Angeles

 The 1963 cover of Laughter in the Dark by Vladimir Nobokov as illustrated by Morton Dimondstein in woodcut style.

 Dimondstein was the art editor for multiple editions of The California Quarterly from 1953 to 1956, which published works by various local artists and poets, including Thomas McGrath.

 Dimondstein worked for the advertising firm headed by Saul Bass, designing books jackets and collaborating on advertisement campaigns for films, including Otto Preminger's Saint Joan (1957) and William Wyler's The Big Country (1958).

 Dimondstein created woodcut covers used for two Vladimir Nabokov stories published by Penguin Books, The Real Life of Sebastian Knight and Laughter in the Dark.

-Dimondstein continued to receive recognition in his work into the 60's.
+Dimondstein continued to receive recognition in his work into the 60s.

 Dimondstein would continue to paint through the 1960s.
 Moving away from painting oil on canvas, he painted portraits using acrylic on paper with a “sure sense of composition...ability to exploit color as a formal device...and a free spirited feeling for improvisation” (Los Angeles Times, October 18, 1986).

 Dimondstein worked closely with friend and fellow artist, Martin Lubner.
 A shared exhibition for their work was established at the Norton Simon Museum from November 15 to December 31, 1960.

 Dimondstein created a woodcut portrait of Tal Farlow that was used for the cover of his 1959 album release, The Guitar Artistry of Tal Farlow.

 The Artist at Work (1955), self portrait.
 The painting depicts a sculpture in the foreground reminiscent of his series, The Three Graces.